Parks Count, the Fairfax County Park and Recreation Needs

 and views through this website, by email, and in person at a second

-us will help us understand how you use parks and may help you learn a
+helps us understand how you use parks and may help you learn a little

 During the first phase of information gathering (September 2014 –

-January 2015), we’ve heard a lot from park users about how you use
+January 2015), we heard a lot from park users about how you use parks,

-parks, what you love about your parks, and how we can better meet your
+what you love about your parks, and how we can better meet your needs

-Online forum: The Parks Count crowdsourcing page is an online
+Online forum: The Parks Count crowdsourcing page was an online

 Meeting in a Box: This tool allowed you to host a small group